drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Comparing the Structures of Staurosporine and ATP

-The analyses indicated here where made at a time when only ATP was known to bind in a bidentate manner with two hydrogen bonds and no X-ray data was available for staurosporine.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/comparing-structures-staurosporine-atp-a7b1f694'><i class='fa fa-play' aria-hidden='true'></i></button>The analyses indicated here where made at a time when only ATP was known to bind in a bidentate manner with two hydrogen bonds and no X-ray data was available for staurosporine.
 ATP and staurosporine were compared in 3D despite their seemingly unrelated chemical structures.
 An alignment of the adenine moiety of ATP with the keto-pyrroline ring of staurosporine indicated that staurosporine exploits the same key hydrogen bond interactions as ATP.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[bidentate]: Having two anchorage points
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer